luontola/territory-bro/docs/guide.md

 Log in to <https://beta.territorybro.com>, choose your congregation and to go printouts.
 You should see your territories ready to be printed using various card templates.
 You can print multiple territories by holding down `Ctrl` or `Shift` to select them from the territories list.

-By default, the map rasters from OpenStreetMap are used, but Territory Bro can support also other freely available maps.
+By default, the background maps from OpenStreetMap are used, but Territory Bro can support also other freely available maps.
 [Create an issue](https://github.com/luontola/territory-bro/issues) if you know about a map you wish to use.

 You can do minor adjustments to the maps: drag with mouse to move, scroll mouse wheel to zoom, hold `Alt+Shift` while dragging to rotate.
 These adjustments are not saved after you leave the page, so do them right before printing the cards.